Constitution of Japan: Meiji Constitution

 The Meiji Constitution was the fundamental law of the Empire of Japan, propagated during the reign of Emperor Meiji.
 It provided for a form of mixed constitutional and absolute monarchy, based on the Prussian and British models.
-In theory, the Emperor of Japan was the supreme leader, and the cabinet, whose prime minister was elected by a privy council, were his followers; in practice, the Emperor was head of state but the Prime Minister was the actual head of government.
-Under the Meiji Constitution, the prime minister and his cabinet were not accountable to the elected members of the Imperial Diet, and increasingly deferred to the Imperial Japanese Army in the lead-up to the Second Sino-Japanese War.
+In theory, the Emperor of Japan was the supreme leader, and the cabinet, whose prime minister was elected by a privy council, were his followers; in practice, the Emperor was head of state, but the Prime Minister was the actual head of government.
+Under the Meiji Constitution, the prime minister and his cabinet were accountable to the Emperor, rather than to the elected members of the Imperial Diet.

 The Potsdam Declaration

 On 26 July 1945, shortly before the end of World War II, Allied leaders of the United States (President Harry S. Truman), the United Kingdom (Prime Minister Winston Churchill), and the Republic of China (President Chiang Kai-shek) issued the Potsdam Declaration.
 The Declaration demanded Japanese military's unconditional surrender, demilitarisation and democratisation.

 The declaration defined the major goals of the post-surrender Allied occupation: "The Japanese Government shall remove all obstacles to the revival and strengthening of democratic tendencies among the Japanese people.
 Freedom of speech, of religion, and of thought, as well as respect for the fundamental human rights shall be established" (Section 10).
 In addition, "The occupying forces of the Allies shall be withdrawn from Japan as soon as these objectives have been accomplished and there has been established in accordance with the freely expressed will of the Japanese people a peacefully inclined and responsible government" (Section 12).
 The Allies sought not merely punishment or reparations from a militaristic foe, but fundamental changes in the nature of its political system.
 In the words of a political scientist Robert E. Ward: "The occupation was perhaps the single most exhaustively planned operation of massive and externally directed political change in world history."

 The Japanese government, Prime Minister Kantarō Suzuki's administration and Emperor Hirohito accepted the conditions of the Potsdam Declaration, which necessitates amendments to its Constitution after the surrender.